AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/analysis-modules/index.md

 ## Skeleton analysis module contents

-You can create a starting point for your analysis module with the script `create-analysis-module.py`.
+You can create a starting point for your analysis module with the script [`create-analysis-module.py`](https://github.com/AlexsLemonade/OpenScPCA-analysis/blob/main/create-analysis-module.py).
-This script will create a skeleton analysis module with the following file structure:
+This script will create a skeleton analysis module with the following file structure ([depending on how you run the script](../starting-your-analysis/creating-a-module.md#script-flags), there may be more files here too!).

 ```markdown